New Argon18 Dark Matter- did one of the best gravel bikes, just get better?

 Those of you who ride mountain bikes will be all too familiar with the words, longer, slacker and lower when it comes to geometry, but it is still not as widespread in the gravel world as it probably should be.
 The latest Dark Matter follows this trend, featuring a longer reach and wheelbase, as well as a 1-degree slacker head angle.
 This should give it a more planted feeling and make it easier to handle over rough sections and technical descents, which not only enhances trail speed but can also help reduce fatigue on long rides.

-There's no mention of suspension compatibility from the Canadian brand, but the Argon18 rider Chris Hall posted some pictures on his instagram feed yesterday of a his dark matter sporting the latest fork from Fox for the upcoming Traka event in Girona that features some pretty technical (for gravel at least) trails and gives an idea of just how capable a bike it could be for those looking to blur the lines between XC mtb and gravel.
+While there is no mention of suspension compatibility in the marketing information, the Argon18 rider Chris Hall has posted some pictures on his instagram feed of his Dark Matter sporting the latest fork from Fox.
+Hall is racing the bike in the Traka event in Girona that features some pretty technical (for gravel at least) trails and gives an idea of just how capable a bike it could be for those looking to blur the lines between XC mtb and gravel.

 Availability and pricing